 What’s the cost of a WordPress based website ?

-Prices start at around £400 + VAT.
-Our approach to web design, development and delivery is based on understanding your requirement well, which means we really need to meet with you before giving you a price.
+Prices start at around £500 for a multi-page information website including the training session.
+Our approach to web design, development and delivery is based on a good understanding of your requirement, which means we really need to meet with you before giving you a price.
+No two jobs are alike.
 Please have a look at our how to order page.

 You can add content to your website as long as it fits into your allocated web space.
-The space and bandwidth we allocate is usually more than sufficient for most business information websites.
-For larger websites additional space can be added for a small charge.
+The allocated space and bandwidth is usually sufficient for most business information websites.

 We have clients who do updates themselves, others who make a start and ask for help tidying it up, and others who leave it all to us.
 With a WordPress website the option is always there to do updates yourself.